Skip to content

 What a commercial security deposit typically covers

-A security deposit is cash held by the landlord (or sometimes an escrow agent) to secure tenant obligations.
-The lease usually lets the landlord apply it to:
+A security deposit is a payment required by a landlord to secure the tenant's performance — paying rent on time and keeping the premises in good condition (Cornell LII).
+In commercial leases, it's cash held by the landlord (or sometimes an escrow agent), and the lease usually lets the landlord apply it to:

 • unpaid rent (base rent and “additional rent” like CAM/taxes/insurance)